-Owners' equity in a corporation is identified as stockholders' equity, shareholders' equity, or corporate capital.
-The stockholders' equity section of a corporation's balance sheet consists of (1) paid-in (contributed) capital and (2) retained earnings (earned capital).
+Owners' equity in a corporation is identified as stockholders' equity, share-holders' equity, or corporate capital.
+The stockholders' equity section of a corporation's balance sheet consists of (1) paid-in (contributed) capital, and (2) retained earnings (earned capital).
 The distinction between paid-in capital and retained earnings is important from both a legal and a financial point of view.
 Legally, distributions of earnings (dividends) can be declared out of retained earnings in all states, but in many states dividends cannot be declared out of paid-in capital.
+Financially, management, stockholders, and others look to earnings for the continued existence and growth of the corporation.

-1Following approval by two-thirds of the stockholders, the bylaws become binding on all stockholders, directors, and officers.
+&lt;sup>1Following approval by two-thirds of the stockholders, the bylaws become binding upon all stockholders, directors, and officers.
 Legally, a corporation is regulated first by the laws of the state, second by its charter, and third by its bylaws.
 Care must be exercised to ensure that the provisions of the bylaws are not in conflict with either state laws or the charter.